-8.4 Trade Union Density Rate
+8.3 Trade Union Density Rate

 A trade union density rate is a ratio of trade union members to the total employed population at a given point in time in a specific location expressed as a percentage.
 It is a measure of workers' representation and influence in so far as their exercise of freedom of association is concerned.
-It helps in assessing and monitoring development of industrial relations in the Labour market.
+It helps in assessing and monitoring development of industrial relations in the labour market.

-Figure 8.3 shows the trade union density rate distribution by rural/urban.
-In 2019, the trade union density rate was at 11.2 percent.
+Figure 8.3 shows the trade union density rate by rural/urban.
+The trade union density rate was at 11.2 percent.
 The urban areas had a higher density rate of 13.5 percent compared to rural areas at 7.0 percent.

-Figure 8.3: Trade Union Density Rate distribution by Rural/Urban, Zambia 2019
+Figure 8.3: Trade Union Density Rate by Rural/Urban, Zambia 2019 compared to the females at 9.4 percent.
+The same pattern was observed in the urban and rural areas.

-Figure 8.4 shows the trade union density rate distribution by sex.
-In 2019, the trade union density rate among the males was higher at 12.3 percent compared to the females at 9.4 percent.
-The same trend was observed in the urban and rural areas.
+Figure 8.4 shows the trade union density rate by rural/urban and sex.
+The trade union density rate among the males was higher at 12.3 percent union density rate at 26.1 percent, followed by